Akhilesh Sharma (24), India

 Yasinto Oyat (32), Uganda

 Uganda's civil war resulted in many children losing their parents.
-Metal waste is not much recycled in his community, therefore Yasinto will provide vocational training to build the capacity of young orphans by teaching them modern techniques in recycling scrap metal materials into high quality marketable products such as cooking pans/pots, gate designs, ventilators.
+Metal waste is not much recycled in his community; therefore, Yasinto will provide vocational training to build the capacity of young orphans by teaching them modern techniques in recycling scrap metal materials into products that help disabled people, such as ramps for wheelchairs and other aids.

 Lalita Singh (25), India